berkeley-bioinf-consulting/uditas/README.md

 `python /inst/uditas_utils.py preprocess /path/to/input/fastq /path/to/uditas/output`

 The sample_info.csv file must be present in the output directory.
 The script looks for sample fastq files by concatenating the `Sample` column in the sample_info file with `_R[12]_001.fastq.gz`.
 It will then create the directory structure and copy fq files from the input directory to the output.
 It will also create umi files with a unique umi per read pair.

+The resulting data can be processed by using the `-skip_demultiplexing 1` option.